THE CREEPING KELP

 It's a homage to several things.
 There's more than a touch of Lovecraft obviously, given that I've appropriated the Shoggoths, but there's also a lot of John Whyndham in there.
 I wanted to do a big-scale, Britain-in-peril novel for a while.
 The title came to me one day and I knew immediately that there was a story to be told there.
 There's also a bit of QUATERMASS in there too -- the old "British scientists screw up" genre has been with me for a long time and it's also something else I've always wanted to do.
 Here it is.

-I started my fandom of the disaster genre young and at first it was from a Science Fiction perspective.
-The British ones from the '50s and 60's got my attention, in particular John Wyndham's DAY OF THE TRIFFIDS and THE CHRYSALIDS.
+I started my fandom of the apocalyptic disaster genre young and at first it was from a Science Fiction perspective.
+The British ones from the '50s and 60's got my attention, in particular John Wyndham's DAY OF THE TRIFFIDS and THE KRAKEN WAKES.
 Them, and A CANTICLE FOR LIEBOWITZ were my earliest introductions to the form.
 After that came tales of cosmic disaster, mainly Lieber's THE WANDERER and Niven and Pournelle's LUCIFER'S HAMMER.
-My interest was further piqued by Terry Nation's TV show THE SURVIVORS, and Stephen King's THE STAND, the first to being real horror to the genre IMHO.
+My interest was further piqued by Terry Nation's TV show THE SURVIVORS, and Stephen King's THE STAND, the first to bring real horror to the genre IMHO.
 But my favorite in the genre is by Robert Macammon.
 His SWAN SONG is a roller coaster blockbuster which eschew's King's religious trappings for non-stop action and gritty realism mixed with a slug of the supernatural.
 My kind of tale.

 Plot